Overview

 - On your Omni One headset, go to Settings > Streaming to PC.

 - Connect to the PC via your streaming app.
+This may automatically launch SteamVR.
+Otherwise, select the option to launch SteamVR.

 Start the Game: